trstlabs/intento/docs/docs/using-flows/intento-portal.md

 1. Head to the `Flow Builder` page in the menu to start building flows.
    First, specify on what chain to execute on.
    ![1](@site/docs/images/triggerportal/build/1.png)
    Hosted accounts that are available for you to use are displayed here, with relevant information such as the address that will execute on the host chain and the fee coins supported and the current fees.
-Hosted accounts by TriggerPortal will be subsidized.
+Hosted accounts by Intento Portal will be subsidized.
    When you have an interchain account address registered, it will pop up here too.
 The interchain account should be funded on host chain.
 You can set this in the flows dialog.
    You can register an interchain account by clicking `Set ICA`.
 2. Second, build messages.